StPaulStylee/personal_changelog/README.md

 ### 3/6/2020
 Tonight I was able to finally get some time in with Game Development.
 I was able to finish a "Turn Based" attack scene built in Unity.
 It is pretty basic - no animations, very simplistic battle systems - but it lays the framework for this type of system and it can be expanded.
 I plan on spending sometime refactoring the code and advancing it a bit.
 Whether that is what I do next of if I continue down this fundamental RPG path is not yet decided...
 I'll just see how I feel tomorrow!

+### 3/7/2020
+Today I finished the chapter on the Factory Method pattern by reinforcing it with code.
+So far while reading this Design book, I have simply been reading it by my bedside.
+I have decided that when possible, I would like to solidfy the lessons by actually coding it out and implementing it.
+I feel like it made a huge difference is solidifying the design in my mind.
+I think I will go back to the previous patterns I have read and do the same - The Strategy and Observer pattern.